onerainymay/HIST4840-template/pages/about.md

 - Professor Carolyn Podruchny

 ## Music Credits
-The following music track was used in our latest:
+The following music track was used in our latest episode:

 “The Drama” by Rafael Krux on FreePD.com - Free Public Domain Music Creative Commons 0 Completely Royalty Free CC0 1.0  Legal Code